shipth-is/cli/docs/game/ios/app.md

 # Topic: `game ios app`

 Commands in the `game ios app` topic are prefixed `shipthis game ios app`.
-They relate to the App Store App and BundleId for for a specific game (generally in the currently directory).
+They relate to the App Store App and BundleId for a specific game (generally in the currently directory).

 :::info
 An **App Store App** is the public-facing application available in the App Store.
 It includes metadata like descriptions, screenshots, and submission details, representing the final product users download.

 A **Bundle ID** is a unique identifier for your app within Apple’s ecosystem.
 It connects your app to services, certificates, and provisioning profiles, ensuring it can be built, run, and managed correctly.

-**You can view the registered Bundle IDs (Identifiers) and their associated capabilities in the [Apple Developer Portal](https://developer.apple.com/account/resources/identifiers/list)**
+**You can view the registered Bundle IDs (Identifiers) and their associated capabilities in the [Apple Developer Portal](https://developer.apple.com/account/resources/identifiers/list).**

 :::